Combination company: Overview

 Repertory theatre had been popular in the United States through the 19th century, and it is not clear how the combination system originated.
 Combination companies contributed to the early success of Broadway theatre, as most combination companies began their tours in New York City.
 Combination companies were fueled by stars.
 The Star agenda or star system that had been set in place in mid 19th century America helped greatly in the development of the combination company.
 The idea of celebrity was at full force and people would flock to theater houses to see their favorite stars perform.
 Stars made famous in New York would travel to stock theaters and perform limited engagements there.
-“The engagements of the first important stars… were rare and special events”(Poggi 4).
+"The engagements of the first important stars ... were rare and special events".
 Audiences would come in from all over to sold out performances at playhouses and see their favorite stars.

-The Stock companies would cancel their normal repertory programs for a few nights to allow for the show of the star.
-The star would be supported by the local company of actors in the play, which proved to be very frustrating to them (Poggi 5).
+The stock companies would cancel their normal repertory programs for a few nights to allow for the show of the star.
+The star would be supported by the local company of actors in the play, which proved to be very frustrating to them.
 After the star left, the company returned to its repertory schedule as per usual.
 Yet annoyed by the lack of talent from regional companies, the stars began to search for companies to tour with them.
-They began to tour with two or three actors, and then eventually whole companies would tour with them and they would perform a repertory of plays (Wilmeth 200-201).
+They began to tour with two or three actors, and then eventually whole companies would tour with them and they would perform a repertory of plays.
 This switch to companies that support the stars for the whole tour was one more step in the transition from stock companies to combination companies.

 Repertory vs. combination

 Repertory companies, both those in residence and those on tour, featured several actors who rehearsed multiple plays which were performed in rotation, adding and removing shows from their repertoire over time.
 Repertory theaters, also known as stock theaters, generally employed generic theatrical properties for use in each of their productions.
-This system was popular throughout the United States in the 19th century (Somerset-Ward).
+This system was popular throughout the United States in the 19th century.

 Because combination companies only performed a single play, they were not restricted by the need to use generic properties.
-Combination companies took advantage of this fact by specializing each asset of the company—actors, rehearsals, scenery, properties, costumes and personnel—to tailor to the needs of the one play being performed (Londré).
-In particular, this enabled combination companies to use more elaborate scenery than their repertory counterparts (Somerset-Ward).
+Combination companies took advantage of this fact by specializing each asset of the company—actors, rehearsals, scenery, properties, costumes and personnel—to tailor to the needs of the one play being performed.
+In particular, this enabled combination companies to use more elaborate scenery than their repertory counterparts.